-Rental car companies' policies regarding payment methods, deposits, and holds on funds vary widely, both by company and by individual rental car office.
+Rental car companies' policies regarding payment methods, deposits, and holds on funds vary widely, both by the company and by the individual rental car office.
 Within the same rental car company, two local rental offices may have different policies on debit card acceptance, deposits, holds on credit cards and reservation policies.
-State laws affect rental car office policies, too.

 Paying With a Debit Card

-If you are renting within the United States, consider the following issues if you want to use a debit card to reserve and pay for your rental car:
+If you are renting within the United States, there are several issues that might arise if you want to use a debit card to reserve and pay for your rental car.